railslove/activestorage-upload-test/README.md

 # Active Storage Upload Test
-Simply Active Storage is replacement for [Paperclip](https://github.com/thoughtbot/paperclip)built-in in rails 5.2.
+Simply Active Storage is replacement for [Paperclip](https://github.com/thoughtbot/paperclip) built in rails 5.2.

 Cloud storage services are also supported like Amazon S3, Google Cloud Storage, or Microsoft Azure Storage.